chipguyhere/RuggedPaxCompanion/README.md

 ## Door contact
 Connect to A15 and GND on the lower right side of the board (J12).

-If it's a double door, use A15 for one door, and A14 for the other door.
+If it's a double door and you have a separate door contact for each door slab, use A15 for one door, and A14 for the other door.
+The double door detection allows for a subtle behavioral difference in the motion detecting and lock cutoff logic when someone opens only one slab of the door and then closes it shortly afterward.

 The selection of a "door program" enables the behavior of detecting whether the door(s) are closed, and whether to allow the motion detector input to cut the lock current (via Relay 1).